-The first time your website went online, everything definitely looked good – the speed, user-friendliness, performance, and security.
-However, over time, you’ve noticed your site’s performance is dropping, and it seems your visitors aren’t returning.
-What is causing this?
-When you start noticing a drop in your website’s performance, one of the foremost things to do is run a health check or a complete website analysis.
+The first time your website went online, everything (hopefully) looked good – the speed, user-friendliness, performance, and security.
+However, you may have noticed that your site’s performance is dropping over time, and your visitors don’t seem to be returning.
+What could be causing this?

 How To Update Your Site’s Resources

 Interestingly, there are a couple of ways to get HTTPS for free for your website.
-Most managed WordPress hosting packages come with free SSL, which makes your site run on the HTTPS protocol with no additional fee.
-Cloudflare also offers free SSL certificates to power WordPress sites to run HTTPS protocol.
+For example, most managed WordPress hosting packages come with free SSL, making your site run on the HTTPS protocol with no additional fees.
+In addition, Cloudflare also offers free SSL certificates to power WordPress sites to run HTTPS protocol.

 How To Detect a Site That Runs HTTPS

-The built-in, automatic update feature on WordPress only updates your plugins and themes; it doesn’t automatically update your site’s framework (PHP) or databases (MySQL).
-To update these critical parts of your website’s structure, you have to go through the control panel, and this is an advanced action.
+The built-in, automatic updates feature on WordPress only updates your plugins and themes; it doesn’t automatically update your site’s framework (PHP) or databases (MySQL).
+As such, to update these critical aspects of your website’s structure, you may have to go through the control panel instead, which is a more advanced action.

 How To Set Up Automatic Updates